squito/squito.github.com/_posts/2013-01-17-scala-wrong.md

     - Scala
 ---

 I've been a Scala developer for just over half a year now.
-Scala is amazing; coming frmo a background in Java, it solves so many of the issues that aggravated me for years.
+Scala is amazing; coming from a background in Java, it solves so many of the issues that aggravated me for years.
 But, because its still compiled to the JVM, I didn't need to start completely from scratch; I can still draw on all the existing Java libraries, plus all the tools I'm used to using for debugging and diagnosing my Java programs.
 I'd have